sinequa/SinequaForAzure/README.md

 ### 2.2.
 Leverage Storage Account <a name="storageaccount">

-To reduce the cost of the disk usage and have a better reliability and availibilty on data, `Blob Storage Account` is broadly used for all data that do not require high I/O performances.
+To reduce the cost of the disk usage and have a better reliability and availabilty on data, `Blob Storage Account` is broadly used for all data that do not require high I/O performances.

-If a `sinequa-data-storage-url` `Cloud Tag` is provided, the components bellow will automaticaly switch from `DataDisk` to `Storage Account`.
+If a `sinequa-data-storage-url` `Cloud Tag` is provided, the components below will automatically switch from `DataDisk` to `Storage Account`.

 It concerns:
 * Document cache store